utphax/utphax.github.io/_posts/competition/2015-05-25-registration.markdown

 categories:
 - compete
 ---
-####Registration is now OPEN until 30th of September 2015
+####Registration is now OPEN until 24th of October 2015

 * Three teams per college/university.
 Fourth and subsequent teams from the same college/university will be placed in waiting lists in the order the registration details are received.
-If availability arises, the reserved teams will be contacted to participate
+If availability arises, the reserved teams will be contacted to participate.

 * Registration fee : RM200 per team